 Based on the findings of these reports, the court may decide not to impose a fine or prison sentence on you.
 Instead, you may be placed under the supervision of a named person or body (such as the HSE) for a specified period of time or you may be required to get the kind of treatment (medical or otherwise) that has been recommended for you.
 The court may also order that you complete a course of education, instruction or training that will improve your job prospects or social circumstances, facilitate your social rehabilitation or reduce the likelihood of you committing further drugs offences.

 Depending on the circumstances of your case, the court may order that you be detained in a specialised custodial treatment centre.
 The period you can be held for depends on your offence.
-You cannot be held for longer than a year, but if the maximum period of imprisonment that the court may impose for your particular crime is shorter than a year, you can only be held for that period of time.
+You cannot be held for longer than a year.
+However, if the maximum period of imprisonment that the court can impose for your crime is shorter than a year, you can only be held for that period of time.